pierrediedhiou/cybersecurity-journey/glossary.md

 - **Triage** — From the French word meaning "to sort" — in SOC context, the process of sorting and prioritizing alerts by severity, time and likelihood of being a real threat
+- **Telemetry** — The continuous collection and transmission of data from endpoints to an EDR or SIEM for monitoring, detection and investigation.
+Acts as the "black box" of an endpoint
 ## U
 - **UAC** — User Account Control, Windows security feature that controls administrative privileges